hbhungg/smalltensor/README.md

 # Smalltensor

-A toy implementation of an basic deep learning framework, with Tensor and Autodifferentiation engine.
+Inspired by [minitorch](https://minitorch.github.io), `smalltensor` is a toy implementation of an basic deep learning framework, with Tensor and Autodifferentiation engine.

-As a learning project, `smalltensor` aims to be simple, readableand build from the ground up with few dependencies.
-Inspired by [minitorch](https://minitorch.github.io).
+As a learning project, its aims to be simple, readable and build from the ground up with few dependencies.

-Core code is in `smalltensor`.
+Core code is in `smalltensor/`.